How to Build a Custom Naked Ducati Multistrada

 Well... the Multistrada 1000DS is arguably the ugliest motorcycle Ducati ever made.
 This isn't saying much, considering it shares a stable with incredibly beautiful beasts like the one below.

 This isn't just my opinion.
-Others think the Multistrada is ugly too.
+Others think the Ducati Multistrada 1000DS was ugly too.

 "All around, it’s kinda ugly." - RideApart